Wildcat General Information

-In order to minimize accidents in the hallways, students are not to ride bicycles, skateboards, scooters on campus at anytime.
+To minimize accidents in the hallways, students are not to ride bicycles, skateboards, or scooters on campus anytime.
 Please walk with them from the public sidewalk to the secured fenced area.
 Racks are provided to park and lock all bicycles.
 Bicycles and skateboards will be confiscated if students are discovered riding them until parents come to claim them.

-Families are responsible for keeping the school informed of any changes of address or phone number that can be used in case of emergency.
+Families are responsible for keeping the school informed of any changes of address or phone number that can be used in an emergency.
 Random home checks are conducted to verify residency.

-No student is to leave the campus at any time during school hours for any reason except by pass from A school official.
-An individual student's earned credits, G.P.A. results determine this privilege for eleventh and twelfth grade students only.
+No student is to leave the campus anytime during school hours for any reason except bypass by A school official.
+An individual student's earned credits, G.P.A. results determine this privilege for eleventh and 12-grade students only.

 Fees for lost or overdue books must be paid before students are cleared for graduation or admission to fall classes.
 Fees are paid at the Student Affairs Office or online at the Webstore.
 The Student Affairs Office accepts cash, credit, and debit cards.

 Each student must get clearance from each teacher on the permission slip before attending an all-day field trip.
-In addition, a parent signature must be on file granting permission for all off-campus activities.
+In addition, a parent's signature must be on file granting permission for all off-campus activities.

-A wide selection of food and beverages are available from locations throughout the campus and cafateria during lunch.
-Applications for free or reduced lunch may be picked up in the cafeteria office and will be available at registration.
-No food or drink are allowed in any classroom.
-Wherever student choose to eat, they are expected to show school pride by keeping the area free of trash.
+A wide selection of food and beverages are available throughout campus and cafeteria during lunch.
+Applications for free or reduced lunch may be picked up in the cafeteria office and available at registration.
+No food or drink is allowed in any classroom.
+Wherever students choose to eat, they are expected to show school pride by keeping the area free of trash.

 Hallways and Hall Passes

 All students are given a current MHS ID card upon registration.
-Every student must carry his/her current ID at all times.
-As the name indicates, the card is used for identification of the holder.
-No library services or business transactions will be provided to any student not presenting their I.D. card.
+Every student must carry their current ID at all times.
+As the name indicates, the card is used to identify the holder.
+No library services or business transactions will be provided to students not presenting their I.D. cards.
 I.D. cards are FREE.
-It is each student's responsibility to make sure his/her ID picture has been taken.
+It is each student's responsibility to make sure their ID picture has been taken.

 Internet Usage Agreement

-All students must have a MHS Internet Acceptable Use Policy Release on file with the Media Center to use school computers in our labs.
+All students must have an MHS Internet Acceptable Use Policy Release on file with the Media Center to use school computers in our labs.

-Lockers are available for the safekeeping of books and other student property needed at school.
+Lockers are available to keep books and other student property needed at school safely.
 MHS accepts no responsibility for vandalism or lost articles.
 The school reserves the right to search lockers at any time in the interest of a safe and orderly school operation.

 Lost and Found

 If a student is ill or unable to attend school, the parent should communicate directly with the classroom teacher(s) or contact your child's student center.
-Usually, make-up assignments can be collected from teachers if applicable and the parent may stop by the school to pick them up within 48 hours.
+Usually, make-up assignments can be collected from teachers, and the parent may stop by the school to pick them up within 48 hours.

 Media Center/ Library

-The Media Center maintains a study hall atmosphere throughout the school day and after school.
-Many services are available and the staff is there to assist students with academic needs.
-The computers are available whenever teachers have not reserved them for use during their classes.
+The Media Center maintains a study hall atmosphere throughout the day and after school.
+Many services are available, and the staff is there to assist students with academic needs.
+The computers are available whenever teachers have not reserved them during their classes.
 Library books are available for circulation to students with an I.D. card.
-Students are financially responsible for all items including textbooks that are checked out.
-Unpaid fees, damages and losses may result in the student not participating in graduation ceremonies.
+Students are financially responsible for all items, including textbooks that are checked out.
+Unpaid fees, damages, and losses may result in the student not participating in graduation ceremonies.

-By law, any medication that is to be taken while in school must be stored and administered in the Health Office, where the Health clerk can verify it has been prescribed.
+By law, any medication taken while in school must be stored and administered in the Health Office, where the Health clerk can verify it has been prescribed.
 Staff may not dispense medication, including aspirin.

 Messages and Deliveries

 Outside food from delivery services is not allowed.
 If students have a delivery service bring food, it will be turned away.
-Food will not be accepted and stored for a student to pick up at a later time.
+Food will not be accepted and stored for a student to pick up later.
 Only parents may bring food for students.

 Student Drop Off

 Student pick-up and drop-off zones are located along Colorado and Madison Avenue before and after school.
-During school hours, however, all gates are locked and student access is restricted.
-Please be advised to use only the one hour parking area along Colorado Blvd.for late drop-offs.
+However, all gates are locked during school hours, and student access is restricted.
+Please be advised to use only the one-hour parking area along Colorado Blvd. for late drop-offs.

 Tobacco, Vaping, and related products

 Monrovia High School is a tobacco-free school.
-Tobacco and vaping products of any kind are forbidden by Board Policy.
-Possession and/or use will result in disciplinary action.
+Board Policy forbids tobacco and vaping products of any kind.
+Possession and use will result in disciplinary action.